100 Nifty Facts About New Jersey, USA

 Famous painting of the Washington Crossing in New Jersey

-• Lewis Morris became New Jersey’s first governor in 1738 – before that, governorship has been shared with New York.
+76. Lewis Morris became New Jersey’s first governor in 1738 – before that, governorship had been shared with New York.

-• In 1776, during the Revolutionary War, New Jersey declared itself an independent state.
+77. In 1776, New Jersey declared itself an independent state during the Revolutionary War.
 Many crucial battles were fought there, so it was sometimes called the “Crossroads of the Revolution.”

-• During the War, General George Washington famously led his troops across the Delaware River in Trenton, New Jersey.
-The site of the crossing is now a national historic park, and both New Jersey and Pennsylvania have a town named Washington Crossing nearby.
+78. General George Washington famously led his troops across the Delaware River in Trenton, New Jersey, during the War.
+The crossing site is now a national historic park, and New Jersey and Pennsylvania have towns named Washington Crossing nearby.

 A famous New Jersey waterfall called Great Falls of the Passaic River with a bridge going over it